atomisthq/docs/docs/integration/kubernetes.md

 ```

 The `apiKey` and `url` must be filled in with your values from your Atomist workspace.
 You can find these values in the [integrations tab](https://dso.atomist.com/r/auth/integrations).

-You'll also need your the id for your atomist `team`.
+You'll also need your the `id` for your Atomist `team`.
 This is the nine character value that you'll find at the top of [this page](https://dso.atomist.com/r/auth/policies).

 ![workspace id](./img/kubernetes/settings.png)